Delivering Better Cancer Care to Those in Need

 Currently, more than 4.5 million people in India suffer from cancer, which is one of the country’s growing non-communicable diseases.
 It is also the second leading cause of death in India, after cardiovascular disease.

 Bayer continues to support this landmark project which is focused on targeted screening in high-risk individuals in order to detect cancer in its early stages and help ensure that patients receive timely treatment and care.
-Mobile technology is used so that screening, a starting point in quality cancer care, can be delivered to those patients living in remote, rural locations.
+Mobile technology is used so that screening, a starting point in quality cancer care, can be delivered to patients living in remote, rural locations.

 The five-year initiative includes plans to launch screening programs for prostate, head and neck/oral cancer.
 It will enable screening of approximately 12,000 patients in the geographical vicinity of NCI, thereby enhancing cancer surveillance and benefitting individuals who may otherwise never be able to find quality cancer care.